Our Team

 Stephanie graduated from Northwestern University School of Law in 2004.
 She has worked at a large law firm, as an Assistant Appellate Defender in Chicago, and as a cooperating attorney at the Center on Wrongful Convictions.
 Prior to her work with Project Commutation, she worked at Family & Children’s Services where she led a local group of stakeholders working toward criminal justice reform and helped to create services and resources for justice involved women in Tulsa County to help them successfully exit the criminal legal system.

-Morgan Hale is the Managing Attorney and Program Director for Project Commutation.
-In this role, she helps incarcerated individuals navigate the parole and commutation process which includes visiting correctional facilities, preparing parole packets, advising clients, and advocating for clients at their hearings in front of the Pardon and Parole Board.
-She began working with Project Commutation in 2019 as a law student and has represented over 350 clients for parole and commutation since that time.
-Morgan is also a staff attorney at The University of Tulsa College of Law for the Public Defender Clinic.
+Abby Gore is the Program Director for Project Commutation.
+In this role, she helps incarcerated individuals navigate the parole and commutation process, including visiting correctional facilities, preparing parole packets, and advocating for clients at their hearings before the Pardon and Parole Board.

 Madison